gemini3d/gemini3d/docs/Readme_input.md

 ### Neutral input data requirements

 Neutral input file data shall contain neutral fluid velocities, volumetric perturbations in temperature, and number densities for [O], [N_2] and [O_2].
-2D Cartesian neutral inputs should contain meridional and vertical fluid velocities; 2D axisymmetric neutral inputs shouuld contain radial and vertical fluid velocities; for 3D GEMINI simulations - meridional, zonal and vertical fluid velocities.
+2D Cartesian neutral inputs should contain meridional and vertical fluid velocities; 2D axisymmetric neutral inputs should contain radial and vertical fluid velocities; for 3D GEMINI simulations - meridional, zonal and vertical fluid velocities.
 Neutral particle temperature perturbations represent averaged values over all species.

 ## 5,6.
 Running with different boundary and initial conditions:

 GEMINI requires both initial and boundary conditions to run properly.
 Specifically the user must provide a complete initial ionospheric state (density, drift, and temperature for all ionospheric species), along with boundary conditions for the electric potential (in 2D this are the top, bottom, and side potentials; in 3D the topside current density and side wave potentials).
 Fluid state variables are given free-flow boundary conditions at the edges of the simulation grid.
 The `io` module contains code dealing with input of initial state from file and the `potential_comm` and `potentialBCs_mumps` modules contains contains code dealing with boundary condition input.

 There are presently two ways in which the boundary and initial conditions can be set for GEMINI:  subroutine-based input and file-based input.